Complex Word Order In Czech

 Think about it like this: in the first sentence we don't get much information.
 Who is hungry??
 We don't know, and we have to wait to get the full story.

-Or, put more simply: Main idea first - reason or clarification last
+So the foolproof method is Independent clause – dependent clause.
+Or, put more simply: main idea first – reason or clarification last.

 And, in each clause we are still following SVO word order, as described in the previous article.